Noch €100,00 until free shipping

 10. Olpenitz - Maasholm

-The tour from Olpenitz to Maasholm runs along the Schlei canal and offers a peaceful, idyllic landscape.
-The route is ideal for a relaxing bike ride with your dog, as it is well-maintained and quiet.
-Along the way, there are many opportunities for breaks and exploring the surrounding area.
-With plenty of nature and dog-friendly paths, this route is especially pleasant for dog owners who want to experience the quiet side of the Baltic Sea.
+The tour from Olpenitz to Maasholm follows the Schlei fjord and offers a tranquil, idyllic landscape.
+The route is ideal for a relaxed bike ride with a dog, as it is well-maintained and lightly trafficked.
+There are plenty of opportunities for breaks and exploring the surroundings along the way.
+With its abundance of nature and dog-friendly paths, this route is particularly pleasant for dog owners who want to experience the peaceful side of the Baltic Sea coast.

 Starting point: Olpenitz harbor